Kanayo Megwa: Partick Thistle (loan)

 Megwa joined Scottish Championship side Partick Thistle on a season long loan in September 2024.
 He made his debut at right back in a 1-0 home victory over Dunfermline Athletic, wearing shirt number 30.
 Through the 2024-25 season, Megwa made 30 appearances in all competitions, including starting all four play-off ties the club contested.
 Megwa registered one assist across all appearances, helping Brian Graham score in a 1-1 home draw with Airdrieonians in February 2025.
 Megwa returned to his parent club at the conclusion of his loan period following the end of the season.

 Style of play

 A defender with the potential to be versatile, Megwa played for Hibernian in the UEFA Youth League at right-back, right-wingback, right-sided centre-back in a back four and left-sided and right-sided centre-back in a back three formation.

 Personal life

-Megwa was born in London to Nigerian parents.
+Megwa was born in London and raised in Nigeria to Nigerian parents.